Question of the Day: What percent of the cost to drive a new car is the fuel cost?

 - Insurance estimates are based on someone with 6 years of driving experience.
 Do you think the cost of insurance would be lower or higher for a teen just getting their license?

 - The figures above are provided for a new car.
 What costs do you think would be lower if you drove a used car?
 What costs could be higher?

 Behind the numbers (AAA):

-- Depreciation — Depreciation is based on the difference between new-vehicle purchase price and estimated trade-in value at the end of five years and 75,000 miles.
+- Depreciation: Based on the difference between new-vehicle purchase price & estimated trade-in value at the end of five years & 75,000 miles.

-- Insurance — Costs are based on a full-coverage policy for personal use of a vehicle by a driver who is under 65 years of age, has more than six years of driving experience, no accidents and lives in a suburban/urban location.
-The policy includes discounts for passive restraints and an anti-theftsystem, and provides $100,000/$300,000
+- Insurance: Based on a full coverage policy for personal use of a vehicle by a driver who is under 65 years of age, has more than 6 years of driving experience, no accidents & lives in the suburbs or city.

-- License, Registration and Taxes — Costs include all governmental taxes and fees payable at time of purchase, as well as fees due each year to keep the vehicle licensed and registered.
-Costs are computed on a national average basis.
+- License, Registration and Taxes: Includes all government taxes & fees payable at time of purchase, as well as annual fees to keep the vehicle licensed & registered (national average).

 - Maintenance, Repair and Tires: Includes retail parts & labor for routine maintenance specified by the vehicle manufacturer, a comprehensive extended warranty, repairs to wear-and-tear items that require service during 5 years of operation & one set of replacement tires.